Qovery/documentation/website/docs/using-qovery/configuration/project.md

 ---
-last_modified_on: "2021-06-25"
+last_modified_on: "2021-06-26"
 title: "Project"
-description: "Learn how to configure Projects on Qovery"
+description: "Learn how to configure your Projects on Qovery"
 ---

+import Alert from '@site/src/components/Alert';

 import Jump from '@site/src/components/Jump';

 A project allows you to group a set of applications and their dependencies (databases & other services).